Libo99/hoc-chatapp/README.md

 5. Then click wipe data.

-6. Then open click the play button and wait for the emulator to turn.
+6. Then click the play button and wait for the emulator to turn.

 7. Then run `npm run android` in the terminal